 I finally made it to bed . . . just before 5 am.
 Up by 8:30.
 I think my cumulative sleep over the last 4 days might make up 8 or 9 hours.
 In the morning it took nearly half an hour to transfer my photos to the computer, and another 2 hours to back up my photos from the week.
 I put some serious mileage on my shutter.
 Maybe I can get some sleep on this night.

 I ran into the house to get as many clothing layers as I could quickly (it was -30° F) and took off down the street.
-I wanted to get to the trails, but didn’t make it.
-I set the tripod down a few times along the way to shoot the most incredible, all-sky aurora I’ve seen yet.
+I wanted to get to the trails but didn’t make it in time.
+Setting the tripod down a few times along the way to shoot the most incredible, all-sky aurora I’ve seen yet slowed me down.

-Respite came the following night, which is great, because I’m not sure I got a full hour of sleep this night.
-I think Kate’s alarm went off a few moments after I set my head down.
+Respite came the following night, which is great because I’m not sure I got a full hour of sleep this night.
+I think my alarm went off a few moments after I set my head down.
 The night I was expecting to be good (7th) turned out to fizzle pretty quickly.
 But, it didn’t go down without a fight:

 And now there’s not a cloud in the sky – I’m going to sleep anyway!